Whitesnake: Forevermore and The Purple Album (2010–2017)

 The band took a break from touring in 2010 to concentrate on writing a new album.
 They also signed a new recording contract with Frontiers Records.
 In June, Uriah Duffy and Chris Frazier left Whitesnake, with latter being replaced by former Billy Idol and Foreigner drummer Brian Tichy.
 Michael Devin, formerly of Lynch Mob, was revealed as the band's new bassist the following August.
 In September, Timothy Drury announced his departure to pursue a solo career.

 Forevermore, Whitesnake's eleventh studio album, was released on 25 March 2011 in Europe, followed by a North American release on 29 March.
 Once again produced by Coverdale, Aldrich and Michael McIntyre at Lake Tahoe, Forevermore reached number 33 on the UK Albums Chart, and number 2 on the UK Rock & Metal Albums Chart.
 It reached number 49 on the Billboard 200, while on the Independent Albums chart it peaked at number ten.
 The record's highest chart position was in Sweden at number six.
 As of May 2015, Forevermore has sold 44,000 copies in the US.
 Thom Jurek of AllMusic gave the album a positive review, in which he proclaimed: "Forevermore, despite its tighter arrangements and more polished production is Whitesnake at its Brit hard rock best."

 A supporting tour kicked off in New York on 11 May 2011.
 Accompanying the band was keyboardist Brian Ruedy.
 After several dates in the US, the tour continued across Europe.
 During the band's performance at the Sweden Rock Festival, they were joined onstage by former guitarist Bernie Marsden.
 In October, Whitesnake played the Loud Park festival in Japan.
 During the tour, the band sold charity scarves as a humanitarian response to the 2011 Tōhoku earthquake and tsunami.

+In 2012, EMI's recorded music operations was sold to Universal Music Group, but UMG was forced to spin off the label's assets due to regulatory restrictions.
+As a result, artists that were in the EMI back-catalogue roster, including Whitesnake, was divested to Parlophone Records, which was now managed by Warner Music Group.